elbaih101/Cucumber_Selenium_POC_Workframe/documentations/FrameWork.md

-# Custom Web Element Framework for Nazeel-Project
+# Custom Web Element Framework

 This document provides a detailed explanation of the custom web element framework implemented in the `Nazeel-Project`.
 The framework allows for the creation and management of custom web elements that extend the default Selenium WebElements, enabling enhanced interaction and customization within your automated tests.